state-alchemists/zrb/docs/concepts/tasks/README.md

 ## `skip_execution`

-Boolean or Jinja syntax that return boolean.
+Boolean, a function returning a boolean, or Jinja syntax that rendered to boolean.

 If `skip_execution` is evaluated to `True`, then the task will be considered as completed without being started.

 - __Required:__ False
-- __Possible values:__ Boolean or Jinja syntax that return boolean.
+- __Possible values:__ Boolean, a function returning a boolean, or Jinja syntax that rendered to boolean.
 - __Default value:__ `False`